iberov/retropie_ipac2_setup_wiki/README.md

 Through it you can assign any keyboard key to a pin.

 Things are pretty straight forward.
 You have to connect the IPAC2 board to your PC through USB Cable.
 When you start the software it will recognize the board and will display it on the left.
 You can select pins on the image and choose a key which you want to assign to it.
 It is important to set your IPAC2 to work as KEY, not as a GAMEPAD.
-When you are ready you press File -> Force Board Reconfigure
+When you are ready you press `File -> Force Board Reconfigure`

 If you want to replicate my configuration and make it work you will have to assign specific keyboard keys to the IPAC2 pins.
 Fortunately WinIPAC can export .xml configuration files, which can than be imported to other boards, thus saving you all the manual work.
 Here is mine configuration file:

 FILE

-What you have to do after you download the file is to start WinIPAC, open the File -> Import menu and browse for the file.
+What you have to do after you download the file is to start WinIPAC, open the `File -> Import` menu and browse for the file.
 Open it.
-Than click on File -> Force Board Reconfigure.
+Than click on `File -> Force Board Reconfigure`.
 It is done, your board is now configured the same way as mine.

 On this image you can see which Keyboard keys are now assigned to the IPAC board and respectively to the buttons.